sabrina-mattuzzi/dncs-lab/README.md

 ![alt text](https://github.com/sabrina-mattuzzi/dncs-lab/blob/master/rete.JPG)

-I divided the network in te image above four different subnets:
+I divided the network in the image above in four different subnets:
-- between router-1 and router-2
+- between router-1 and router-2.
+In thist subnet there are only router-1 and router-2, so I decided to use \30 to manage only 2 adresses (2<sup>32-30</sup>-2=2)

 | NETWORK INTERFACE | DEVICE | IP ADDRESS |
 | :---: | :---: | :---:|
 | enp0s9 |  router-1 | 10.1.1.1 |
 | enp0s9 | router-2 | 10.1.1.2

-In thist subnet there are only router-1 and router-2, so I decided to use \30 to manage only 2 adresses (2<sup>32-30</sup>-2=2)
+- between router-1 and host-a.
+In thist subnet I have to manage 435 ip adresses, so I decided to use \23 (2<sup>32-23</sup>-2=510>435)

-- between router-1 and host-a

 | NETWORK INTERFACE | DEVICE | IP ADDRESS |
 | :---: | :---: | :---:|
 | enp0s8.2 |  router-1 | 192.168.0.1 |
 | enp0s8 | host-a | 192.168.0.2

-In thist subnet I have to manage 435 ip adresses, so I decided to use \23 (2<sup>32-23</sup>-2=510>435)
+- between router-1 and host-b.
+In thist subnet I have to manage 371 ip adresses, so I decided to use \23 (2<sup>32-23</sup>-2=510>371)

-- between router-1 and host-b

 | NETWORK INTERFACE | DEVICE | IP ADDRESS |
 | :---: | :---: | :---:|
 | enp0s8.3 |  router-1 | 192.168.2.1 |
 | enp0s8 | host-b | 192.168.2.2

-- between router-2 and host-c
+- between router-2 and host-c.
+In thist subnet I have to manage 348 ip adresses, so I decided to use \23 (2<sup>32-23</sup>-2=510>348)

 | NETWORK INTERFACE | DEVICE | IP ADDRESS |
 | :---: | :---: | :---:|